 Sleep Apnea Dentists

 You might not know that sleep apnea is quite common and can be very serious.
 If it’s left untreated, it can lead to potentially fatal health problems.
 In children, even mild cases can lead to serious issues later in life.
-It’s important to treat sleep apnea quickly and effectively, which is what we do here at Koala® Center for Sleep and TMJ Disorders.
+It’s important to treat sleep apnea quickly and effectively, which is what we do here at Koala® Center For Sleep & TMJ Disorders.
 We have sleep apnea dentists near you who can provide you or a loved one with an effective solution that’s an alternative to a CPAP machine.

 Although sleep apnea is common and potentially serious, it is quite possible to treat.
 However, it’s important for you to understand that sleep apnea requires professional treatment.
 If it’s left untreated, many patients can develop fatal health problems or even death, and many children can develop behavioral disorders too.